-Carole Lynn Boswell, mother of Hawke's Bay Magpies rugby player Trent Boswell-Wakefield, accidentally walked into the path of a train on the afternoon of September 1, 2014, and died from her injuries, Chief Coroner Judge Deborah Marshall says in a finding released this week.
+Carole Lynn Boswell, mother of Hawke's Bay Magpies rugby player Trent Boswell-Wakefield, accidentally walked into the path of a train on September 1, 2014, and died from her injuries, Chief Coroner Judge Deborah Marshall says in a finding released this week.
 Pet dog Flo was also injured and had to be put down.

 The tragedy happened when they were hit by a southbound train just after the engine had passed through the Ellison St crossing, off the southern end of Napier's Marine Parade, near where Ms Boswell lived in Te Awa Ave.